ARa2of/PV-BESS-Analysis-Tool/README.md

 The aim of the optimization formulation (PVBTOptimization) is to find the optimal sizes of PV only with or without BESS, BESS only in presence of PV, and PV with BESS sequentially.
 The optimization objective is to maximize the profitability through maximizing the net present value.

 Please check the PVBTGuide.pdf file for more details and guidance on how to use the code.

-This tool was validated and detailed in the following paper:

-A. A. R. Mohamed, R. J. Best, X. A. Liu and D. J. Morrow, "A Comprehensive Robust Techno-Economic Analysis and Sizing Tool for the Small-Scale PV and BESS," in IEEE Transactions on Energy Conversion, 2021, doi: 10.1109/TEC.2021.3107103. (https://ieeexplore.ieee.org/document/9521731)

 This code has been developed by [Ahmed A.Raouf Mohamed](https://pure.qub.ac.uk/en/persons/ahmed-mohamed) - EPIC Research Cluster, School of Electronics, Electrical Engineering and Computer Science at Queen's University in Belfast, UK.
 This work is part of [SPIRE 2 Project](https://www.ulster.ac.uk/spire2/the-project).